-- 2.28 The new Local Plan will be supported by a Whole Plan Viability Assessment (WPVA)(consultants have recently been commissioned to undertake the assessment) to provide an appraisal of the Plan in terms of the impact of its policies on the viability of development expected to be delivered during the Plan period.
-It will assess whether the key sites (both greenfield and brownfield) which are key to the delivery of the housing strategy are viable. - 2.29 The Community Infrastructure Levy (CIL) is now the main way in which the Council collects contributions from developers for infrastructure provision in Worthing.
+- 2.31 The Submission Local Plan is supported by a Whole Plan Viability Assessment (WPVA) (January 2021) to provide an appraisal of the Plan in terms of the impact of its policies on the viability of development expected to be delivered during the Plan period.
+It assessed whether the key sites (both greenfield and brownfield) which are key to the delivery of the housing strategy are viable.
+In summary, this assessment reviewed the overall viability of the proposed Worthing Local Plan and concludes that the residential sites and policies contained with the Plan (unless stated otherwise) have good prospects of delivery.
+This includes those policies that have potential direct cost impact on development. - 2.32 The Community Infrastructure Levy (CIL) is now the main way in which the Council collects contributions from developers for infrastructure provision in Worthing.
 It partly replaces the use of S106 planning obligations with the exception of affordable housing provision and some site specific requirements.
-As charging authority, Worthing Borough Council has the responsibility for managing, monitoring and reporting on CIL. - 2.30 Although the CIL 'pot' is growing, it is accepted that CIL will not generate enough funds to completely cover the cost of new infrastructure needed to fully support the planned growth.
+As charging authority, Worthing Borough Council has the responsibility for managing, monitoring and reporting on CIL. - 2.33 Although the CIL 'pot' is growing, it is accepted that CIL will not generate enough funds to completely cover the cost of new infrastructure needed to fully support the planned growth.
 As a result, infrastructure providers will also have to apply for funding from other sources, with CIL used as match funding where appropriate.
 It is also clear that there will be many competing demands on CIL funds which means that it is important that a clear and justified process for the spend and prioritisation of CIL was established.
-The Infrastructure Investment Plan (IIP) has been recently adopted and focuses on which projects should be prioritised to receive funding from the Community Infrastructure Levy (CIL) over the next three year period (2020-23). - 2.31 The CIL Charging Schedule has recently been reviewed by our consultants.
-Following careful consideration of the findings and implications for proposed CIL rates a revised draft Charging Schedule has been prepared.
-A consultation on the revised draft charging schedule is being undertaken during July and August 2020.
+The Infrastructure Investment Plan (IIP) has been adopted and focuses on which projects should be prioritised to receive funding from the Community Infrastructure Levy (CIL) over the next three year period (2020-23).
+This was updated in spring 2021 to allow for a revised allocation of projects.